villena-francis/decont/README.md

 and continue.
 - Add md5 checks to the downloaded files (you can find the md5 hashes in the same URLs by adding the ".md5" extension).
 Full points for not downloading the md5 files.
+- Add a "cleanup.sh" script that removes created files.
+It should take zero or more of the following arguments: "data", "resources", "output", "logs".
+If no arguments are passed then it should remove everything.